“It’s kinda like a clock, if a clock told you when you happened to be, rather than when it was.”

 “Sorry, what?”
 I looked at him, my brow furrowed.
 My lips moving slightly as I repeated the phrase.

 “You’ve been wondering about it.
 Among other secrets.
 This is probably the easiest to share.”
 He held the chain between both hands, and extended on hand towards me.
 The end he extended had the roughest links, from what I could see.
 “This end, this is the beginning, so it makes sense to start here.”

 He shifted his body, bringing the other hand towards me, showing me the end of the chain where the links weren’t all metal.
 At least one of them appeared to be some sort of plastic.
 “This end, this is now.”

 “I’m not following.”

 “Expectations?”
 I cocked an eyebrow at this.
 “Are we getting some crossed signals here?
-I get that you don’t have the same hang ups and bullshit about gender that I do, but I didn’t think you’d think we were going that way.”
+I get that you don’t have the same hang ups and bullshit about gender that I do, but I didn’t you’d think we were going that way.”

 He laughed, warm and wide.
 “No, that wasn’t where I was going.
 Though I don’t see why you’re so opposed to it.
 I can’t understand why you would fear intimacy so much.
 Especially after that long alone, and this long together.”